danielcbit/apcctrl/doc/manual/manual.rst

     default value for your platform, often /etc/apcctrl.

 **PWRFAILDIR** *path to powerfail dir*
-    When apcupsd shuts down your system, it creates a temporary "flag file" which is used by the operating system halt scripts to know if this shutdown is due to a power failure.
+    When apcctrl shuts down your system, it creates a temporary "flag file" which is used by the operating system halt scripts to know if this shutdown is due to a power failure.
 This directive configures which directory the flag file will be written into.
-The chosen directory must be writable by the user apcupsd is running as (normally root) and must not be cleared or unmounted early in the shutdown sequence.
+The chosen directory must be writable by the user apcctrl is running as (normally root) and must not be cleared or unmounted early in the shutdown sequence.